nachoSO/CarND-Vehicle-Detection-master/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I applied a hog sub-sampling window search using the techniques/functions described in the course.
 The code used is the practically the same shown in the course, the only thing that I changed is the `cells_per_step` defined, 1 instead of 2.
 This change captures better the rectangles to be drawn.
+All the code is allocated in the file `main.py` (function `pipeline()`)

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions (cropping the area and extracting the hog features once).
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.